Everything you could possibly need to know to write the CV that will help you land the job.

 Appealing (but not distracting) design

 The key is in keeping your CV simple to navigate with a clean, modern design.
-Creativity isn't necessarily the best way forward for your CV; your ultimate design objective should be to make it easy for the reader to find the information they need, with no distractions.
+Using a creative CV design isn't necessarily the best way forward it; your ultimate design objective should be to make it easy for the reader to find the information they need, with no distractions.

 This can be achieved by maximising white space, using wide margins and choosing a widely available font on your CV between 10 and 12 points.

-Avoid images; this includes logos, photos, graphs and infographics.
+Avoid images on your CV; this includes logos, photos, graphs and infographics.
 (If you're desperate for these to be part of your job hunt, your LinkedIn profile or personal website is a better place for them.)

 Text boxes and special characters should be omitted.